Transfer of Land & Freehold Property

 - A corporate body uses the Form D

-Both forms require a passport size photo, a passport or Guernsey/UK driving licence and a recent utility bill.
-For the Form D the corporate body also needs to include proof of the Corporation's existence.
+Both forms require a passport sized photo, a passport or Guernsey/UK driving licence and a recent utility bill.
+For the Form D the corporate body also needs to include proof of the Corporation's existence, and evidence of the individual's authority to represent the Corporation.

 The Form C or D can be witnessed by one of the following people: Land Registry staff in Alderney, an Estate Agent in Alderney, a Guernsey Advocate, a Solicitor in the United Kingdom or a Notary Public in any other Country.